tensorchord/envd-docs/docs/guide/build-envd.md

-# Building Your First Environment
+# Running Your First Environment

 `envd` can build images automatically by reading the instructions from a `build.envd`.
 A `build.envd` is a text document that contains all the commands a user could call on the command line to assemble an image.